 - Let him express his thoughts clearly and without worrying about what you will think.

 - Appreciate the fact that he talks to you about what he feels and tell him that you are happy he discusses things with you.

-- Even if you do not agree fully with what he says, do not ridicule his opinion.
+- Even if you do not agree fully with what he says, do not ridicule his opinion, as it may affect his self-esteem.
 Instead, guide him gently in a positive way.

 5. Pay Attention, Be A Listener And Teach Effective Problem Solving: